School Council

 The importance of laws and rules, whether they are those that govern the class, the school or the country, are consistently reinforced throughout regular school days.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the police, fire service etc. are regular parts of our calendar and help reinforce this message.

-This year, we have improved playtime by providing sponge footballs, rearranged seating, been pro-active at checking the playground for litter and provided a rota for football and for visiting the memorial garden.
+We have improved playtime by providing sponge footballs, rearranged seating, been pro-active at checking the playground for litter and provided a rota for football and for visiting the memorial garden.

 We have instigated a name check for PE kit to help stop kit getting lost.
 We are proud to be involved in planting a tree to celebrate the Queen’s Jubilee.